zendeskgarden/css-components/packages/css-tables/README.md

-See http://zendeskgarden.github.io/css-tables/ for a variety of table modification classes, including: small and large sizing, zebra-striped rows, minimized and truncated cells, in-context overflow, support for RTL, etc.
+See http://zendeskgarden.github.io/css-tables/ for a variety of table modification classes, including: small and large sizing, zebra-striped rows, minimized and truncated cells, in-context menu overflow, support for RTL, etc.

 ### Accessibility